yyt20080808/LDP-EM-MR/README.md

 - `./simulation` is the directory of Python scripts to run experiments.
   - `./simulation/fre_est_grr.py` runs the baseline GRR with our method for frequency estimation.
   - `./simulation/fre_est_olh.py` runs the baseline OLH with our method for frequency estimation.
-  - `./simulation/mean_est` runs baselines (PM & SR) with our method for mean estimation.
+  - `./simulation/mean_est.py` runs baselines (PM & SR) with our method for mean estimation.
-  - `./simulation/distribution_est` runs baseline with our method for distribution estimation.
+  - `./simulation/distribution_est.py` runs baseline with our method for distribution estimation.
+  - `./simulation/conditional_est.py` runs baseline with our method for Key-value tasks.
   - `./simulation/output` stores the results.

 ## Running